Patel faces congressional hearings after missteps in Kirk assassination probe and turmoil at FBI

 On the same day Kirk was killed, Patel faced a separate problem: a lawsuit from three FBI senior executives fired in an August purge that wiped away decades of institutional experience and that they characterized as a Trump administration retribution campaign.

-Among those fired was Brian Driscoll, who as acting FBI director in the early days of the Trump administration resisted Justice Department demands for names of agents who investigated the Jan.
+Among them was Brian Driscoll, who as acting FBI director in the early days of the Trump administration resisted Justice Department demands for names of agents who investigated the Jan.
 6, 2021, riot at the Capitol.
-Driscoll alleged in the lawsuit that he was let go after clashing with Patel over administration demands to fire an FBI pilot who'd been wrongly identified on social media as the case agent in the classified documents investigation of Trump.
+Driscoll alleged in the lawsuit that he was let go following a clash with Patel over administration demands to fire an FBI pilot who'd been wrongly identified on social media as the case agent in the classified documents investigation of Trump.

 The lawsuit quotes Patel as having told Driscoll his job depended on firing people the White House wanted gone.
 The FBI has declined to comment on the lawsuit.

-The upheaval continues a trend that began before Patel took over, when more than a half-dozen senior executives were forced out under a Justice Department rationale that they could not be “trusted” to implement Trump's agenda.
+The upheaval continues a trend that began even before Patel took over, when more than a half-dozen of the bureau's most senior executives were forced out under a Justice Department rationale that they could not be “trusted” to implement Trump's agenda.

 There's since been significant turnover in leadership at the FBI's 55 field offices.
-Some left because of promotions and planned retirements, but others because of ultimatums to resign or accept new assignments.
+Some left because of promotions and planned retirements, but others because of ultimatums to accept new assignments or resign.
 The head of the Salt Lake City office, an experienced counterterrorism investigator, was pushed out of her position weeks before Kirk was killed at a Utah college, said people familiar with the move.

 FBI's priorities shift under Patel

-Patel arrived at the FBI having been a sharp critic of its leadership, including for inquiries into Trump that he says politicized the institution.
-Under Patel and Attorney General Pam Bondi, the FBI and Justice Department have become entangled in their own politically fraught investigations, such as the one into New York Attorney General Letitia James.
+Patel arrived at the FBI having been a sharp critic of its leadership, including for investigations into Trump that he says politicized the institution.
+Under Patel and Attorney General Pam Bondi, the FBI and Justice Department have become entangled in their own politically fraught inquiries, such as one into New York Attorney General Letitia James.

 He's moved quickly to remake the bureau, with the FBI and Justice Department working to investigate one of the Republican president's chief grievances — the years-old Trump-Russia investigation.
-Trump calls that probe, which did not establish a criminal conspiracy between Russia and Trump’s campaign, a “hoax" and “witch hunt."
+Trump has routinely called that probe, which did not establish a criminal conspiracy between Russia and Trump’s campaign, a “hoax" and “witch hunt."

 The Justice Department appeared to confirm in an unusual statement that it was investigating former FBI Director James Comey and former CIA Director John Brennan, pivotal players in the Russia saga listed by Patel in a book he authored as “members of the Executive Branch Deep State,” but did not say for what.
 Bondi has directed that evidence be presented to a grand jury, and agents and prosecutors have begun requesting information and interviews from former officials related to the investigation, according to multiple people familiar with the outreach.